-The best fitness trackers are good tools for getting healthier, getting more active, and even getting more sleep.
+The best fitness trackers are good tools for getting healthier in the new year, getting more active, and even getting more sleep.
 They can help motivate you to be more active, track your progress and offer guidance on how hard you should be pushing yourself.

 As exercise-oriented wearables, fitness trackers can measure your heart rate, read your blood oxygen levels, accompany you swimming, tell you if you're well-rested.
 When you're not working out, some can be used to pay for groceries, play music and much more.

 - The best Fitbit: Choose the right tracker for you

 - Use this 3-day weight lifting routine to get jacked

 - Get that six-pack with this 10-minute ab workout